 - Biological chemistry, which focuses on the structure, reactivity and reaction mechanisms of molecules found in biological systems;

 - Environmental chemistry, which includes natural substances and processes, as well as pollution problems that have a chemical basis;

 - Inorganic chemistry, a very broad area examining the structure, reactivity and properties of all the elements;

-- Organic chemistry, the study of organic molecules, including pharmaceuticals, natural products and organometallics, focusing upon reactivity, synthesis, structure, function, mechanism and catalysis;
+- Organic chemistry, the study of organic molecules, including pharmaceuticals, natural products and organometallics, with a focus upon reactivity, synthesis, structure, function, mechanism and catalysis;

 - Physical chemistry, which establishes and develops the principles that are used to explain and interpret the observations made in the other branches of chemistry;

 - Polymer and materials chemistry, which is the study of new polymeric and solid state materials with interesting and potentially useful properties.

 In the Faculty of Arts & Science, students do not enrol in a program of study until the end of their first year, or after completion of four full credits.
 However, it will be of great help to discuss a proposed program with a departmental advisor during the first year of study.